1031 Exchange for

 Wealth Preservation

-Maintain equity by avoiding immediate tax liabilities.
+Maintain equity by avoiding immediate tax liabilities, compounding returns across multiple exchange cycles

 Important Timelines

-45-Day Identification Period
+Day Identification Period

 Identify potential replacement properties within 45 days of selling the relinquished property.

-180-Day Exchange Period
+Day Exchange Period

 Complete the acquisition of the replacement property within 180 days of the sale.